DoDAO-io/dodao-aave-introduction-course/generated/questions/aave-other-features.md

 - [ ]  They provide a completely new protocol for users to be able to interact with different chains
 - [x]  Provides a faster and cheaper alternative to blockchain bridges, making flow of assets across blockchains easier
-- [x]  Helps increase usership of EVM Layer 1 chains
+- [x]  Helps users transfer their assets to other layer 1 blockchains, providing an opportunity to increase the usership of alternate layer 1 chains
-- [x]  Helps increase the user experience of the blockchain network by providing fast and scalable solutions to their issues related to transactions
+- [x]  Helps increase the user experience of the blockchain network by providing a way transfer assets to layer 2 blockchains which have better transaction speed and lesser transaction fees.

 Hint: noHint

-Explanation: Provides a more secure, faster and cheaper alternative to blockchain bridges, making flow of assets across blockchains easier.
-Helps increase usership of EVM Layer 1 chains.
-Helps increase the user experience of the blockchain network by providing fast and scalable solutions to their issues related to transactions.
+Explanation: Provides a faster and cheaper alternative to blockchain bridges, making flow of assets across blockchains easier.
+Provides user with multiple blockchain options to invest their assets in, thus providing an opportunity to increase the usership of alternate layer 1 blockchains.
+Helps increase the user experience of the blockchain network by providing liquidity transfer to layer 2 blockchains which provide fast and scalable solutions to their issues related to transactions.

 Sub Topics: aave-portals